-I remember when I was pregnant with my first child hearing a friend remark about another friend who didn’t breastfeed.
-I was shocked, why wouldn’t she breastfeed?
+I remember when I was pregnant with my first child hearing a friend remark about another friend who didn’t breastfeed and I remember my initial thought being shock and disbelief.
+I mean – why wouldn’t she breastfeed?
 I couldn’t fathom why any mother wouldn’t choose to breastfeed her baby or wouldn’t want to breastfeed for that matter.

 Fast forward to a year later; when my daughter was born at 34 weeks and spent the first three days of her life in an incubator being fed through a tube.
 What followed was the worst three weeks of my life as my husband and I watched our brand-new baby girl spend a further three weeks in a high dependency ward.
 She had yet to gain the suckling reflex which does not begin until about the 32nd week of pregnancy and is not fully developed until about 36 weeks, often leaving premature babies with a weak suckling ability.

 Of course, that didn’t stop the midwives in hospital grabbing my boobs and sticking them in my daughter’s tiny mouth and I’ll also point out that my daughters head was so small I thought at one point my giant boobs might suffocate her.

 However, we tried and tried to no avail.